Spiritual Attraction: The Secret to Finding a Lasting Life Partner

 By David Bradshaw, My Idea Factory

-Finding a soul mate that you feel a strong connection with at all levels (spiritual, emotional, intellectual, physical and relational) is a gift from above, which also may require some inner work.
+Finding a life partner that you feel a strong connection with at all levels (spiritual, emotional, intellectual, physical and relational) is a challenge for most, which usually requires some inner work.
 I like to call it ‘soul-dating’.

-For singles seeking a soul mate with a strong spiritual connection, you might want to consider starting off with a “sacred friendship,” based upon shared life purposes and goals.
+For singles seeking a partner with a strong spiritual connection, you might want to consider starting off with a “sacred friendship,” based upon shared life purposes and goals.
 Open communication about spiritual experiences flow naturally in an environment of mutual acceptance.

 “A key to blending friendship with romance is to take the time to explore each other’s interests and then share in them,” write Gary and Norma Smalley in their 1989 bestselling book, “It Takes Two to Tango.”